keycloakify/keycloakify-starter/README.md

            # Uncomment line 97 of src/keycloak-theme/login/kcContext where it reads: `mockPageId: "login.ftl"`, reload https://localhost:3000
            # You can now develop your Login pages.
 (Don't forget to comment it back when you're done)

 # Install mvn (Maven) if not already done.
-On mac it's 'brew install maven'
+On mac it's 'brew install maven', on Ubuntu/Debian it's 'sudo apt-get install maven'

 yarn build-keycloak-theme # Actually build the theme
                           # Read the instruction printed on the console to see how to test